clarkjs237/doughnut/README.md

 ## Description

 The purpose of this application was to demonstrate my full-stack abilities by completing a personal project in 48 hours.
 Doughnut is what I was able to come up with.
-Simply, it is a way to visualize real-time price information of select digital assets and stocks.
+Simply, it is a way to visualize real-time price information of select digital assets and stocks from a portfolio.

 ### There are 5 main features of the application: